Chrisebell24/data_engineering_project/README.md

 ```
 python _dash_routine_gui.py
 ```

+SEE _routines.png picture
+Change in table entry to True for each script
+Run All Button

 ### exch_nyse.py
 uses FTP from the New York Stock Exchange to get a list of symbols.
 Updates active = 1 or active = 0